-On Page 1 of the System-Parameters Customer-Options form, verify that the number of OPS stations available is sufficient for the number of SIP telephones to be used.
+On Page 1 of the System-Parameters Customer-Options form, verify that the number of OPS stations available is sufficient for the number of SIP telephones to be assigned.
+Maximum Off-PBX Telephones indicates the maximum number available in the system and is controlled by the license file.
+The USED column indicates the number of telephones licenses currently assigned.
+The difference between the two represents the additional number of SIP endpoints that can be added.

 '''

 display system-parameters customer-options

 1 of 10

 Page

 OPTIONAL FEATURES

 G3 Version: V13

 Location: 1

 RFA System ID (SID): 1

+Platform: 8

 RFA Module ID (MID): 1

-Platform: 8

 USED

 Platform Maximum Ports: 44000 86

 Maximum Stations: 36000 36

 Maximum XMOBILE Stations: 0

-0

 Maximum Off-PBX Telephones - EC500: 0

 0

 Maximum Off-PBX Telephones - OPS: 100

 17

 Maximum Off-PBX Telephones - SCCAN: 0

-0

 (NOTE: You must logoff & login to effect the permission changes.)

 '''